mike4192/spotMicro/README.md

 * **servo_move_keyboard**: A python node that can be used in conjuction with the i2cpwm_board node to manually command an individual servo via keyboard controls.
 Can be used for servo calibration to build the servo configuration dictionary.

 * **spot_micro_rviz**: A node to launch RVIZ and show a visualization of the spot micro model, as well as mapping and navigational elements in the future.
-The `show_and_move_model` launch file can be launched standalone to show a manually moveable spot micro model via GUI sliders.
+The `show_and_move_model_via_gui` launch file can be launched standalone to show a manually moveable spot micro model via GUI sliders.

 Note that the servo control node `i2cpwm_board` should only be commanded by one node at one time.
 Thus `spot_micro_motion_command` and `servo_move_keyboard` should be run exclusionary; only one should ever run at one time.